vertica/VerticaPy/CONTRIBUTING.md

 ## Step 4: Get the test suite running (Under development)

-*VerticaPy* comes with a test suite of its own, in the `verticapy/tests` directory of the code base.
+*VerticaPy* comes with its own test suite in the `verticapy/tests` directory.
 It’s our policy to make sure all tests pass at all times.

 We appreciate any and all [contributions to the test suite](#tests)!
 These tests use a Python module: [pytest](https://docs.pytest.org/en/latest/).
 You might want to check out the pytest documentation for more details.